jumper149/homepage/README.md

 ## Subflakes

 The source code is split up into subflakes, which also have their own development environments and checks.
+These are just regular nix files, but follow the naming conventions of flakes.

 * [Setup:](./setup) Nix overlays and configuration
 * [Server:](./server) HTTP server executable